wunderwuzzi23/blog/content/posts/2020/husky-ai-walkthrough.md

 model.compile(optimizer=opt, loss="binary_crossentropy", metrics=["accuracy"])
 ```

-For the optimizer I played around with RMSProp, but decided on Adam eventually.
+For the optimizer I played around with `RMSProp`, but decided on `Adam` eventually.

 Its also possible to visualize the graph with Keras: